JasoWheel/DatabaseVersionStudentAritmeticApps/README.md

 # DatabaseVersionStudentAritmeticApps
-PHP/MySQL version without config file login info.
+PHP/MySQL version of my math practice games I created for my math students.
+The database config file is not included.

-Open MyMathApps folder to see entire program
+Open the MyMathApps folder to see entire program.

-Live version @ https://www.mrwmathapps.click on AWS.
+The Live version @ https://www.mrwmathapps.click on AWS.

 Login as guest to see student experience.